nwthomas/Sprint-Challenge-React-Smurfs/Answers.md

 - What does HTTP stand for?

 Hyper-Test Transfer Protocol - It's the underlying protocol used by the World Wide Web.

+- What does CRUD stand for?

+CRUD, or "Create, Read, Update, Delete," is an application that is capable of creating data, reading it from a server, updating that data, and also deleting it.
+They are also the four basic functions of `persistent storage`.